jbmagination/ad-skipper/README.md

 ## Screenshots

-Example of a page that would be skipped:
+Example of pages that would be skipped:
 ![screenshot](screenshot.png "Without extension")